Routes after study

 Information for routes after study including the Doctorate Extension scheme, Tier 2 visas and more.

 Are you graduating with a PhD soon?
 The Doctorate Extension Scheme (DES) is designed to allow PhD graduates a longer period to find work with a Tier 2 sponsor, set up a business in the UK or gain valuable work experience in your field.
 If your Doctorate Extension Scheme application is approved, there will be no restrictions on the type of employment you may take except for a doctor or dentist in training or a sportsperson (including working as a coach).

 If you make a successful application, you will continue to be sponsored by the University of Salford during the 12 month period.
 You must stay in contact with the University as we will have monitoring and reporting duties to fulfil for the Home Office.
-If contact is not maintained and details not updated, we will withdraw your Tier 4 sponsorship and your visa will be cancelled.
+If contact is not maintained and details not updated, we will withdraw your Student Visa sponsorship and your visa will be cancelled.